YellowUmbrellaDev/habitica-discord-bot/README.md

 And you are all set.
 Feel free to fork, pull request and translate the app to your language

-# Special thanks to my girlfriend [AileeNyx](https://github.com/AileeNyx) who helped me a lot, made the icons in the embeds and gave me most of the ideas.
+# Special thanks to my girlfriend [AileeNyx](https://github.com/AileeNyx) who helped me a lot, made the icons off the embeds and gave me most of the ideas.
 I love you babygirl